zijiegeng/zijiegeng.github.io/_pages/about.md

 ## Interests

-- Texas Hold’em Poker.
-I find it so fun, though I don't play well.
+- **Texas Hold’em Poker.** I find it so fun, though I don't play well.
 I am trying to learn GTO theory.
-I also like some other board games like Guandan and Legends of the Three Kingdoms.
+I also like some other board games like **Guandan** and **Legends of the Three Kingdoms**.
-- Chinese chess.
-I used to practice Chinese chess for several years.
+- **Chinese chess.** I used to practice Chinese chess for several years.
 Now I play occasionally, but not as well as I used to.
-- Mathematics.
-When I was young, I dreamed of becoming a mathematician.
+- **Mathematics.** When I was young, I dreamed of becoming a mathematician.
 Soon I found out that I was not good at math.
 However, I still want to say I love mathematics.
-- Debating.
-I was the team leader of the debate team of School of Gifted Young.
+- **Debating.** I was the team leader of the debate team of School of Gifted Young.
 But I gave up when I started research.
-- Making new friends.
-So welcome to contact me!
+- **Making new friends.** So welcome to contact me!